The Mystery Equation Behind Misleading Auction Clearance Rates

-In an article published for News Corp Australia Network in August this year, property guru, Andrew Winter, gave expert insight on how to achieve the best outcome when selling your property.
+In an article published for News Corp Australia Network in August last year, property guru, Andrew Winter, gave expert insight on how to achieve the best outcome when selling your property.
 Despite what most vendors would assume, Winter, warned of the perils of going to auction, saying “an auction is categorically not the best way to sell your home”.

 “It can put unnecessary and artificial demands on you as a seller and place you in a precarious and highly stressful all or nothing situation,” the article sites.